Taiwrash/g4-workshop/docs/index.md

 ### Recommendations

-Participants are advice to take there to understands each modules before moving to the next modules.
+Participants are advice to take there time to understands each modules before moving to the next modules.

 ### Note to everyone